jgaskins/perpetuity/README.md

 end
 ```

-In this case, the article has an array of `Comment` objects, which the serializer knows that MongoDB cannot serialize.
+In this case, the article has an array of `Comment` objects, which the serializer knows that the data source cannot serialize.
 It will then tell the `Comment` mapper to serialize it and it stores that within the array.

 If some of the comments aren't objects of class `Comment`, it will adapt and serialize them according to their class.
 This works very well for objects that can have attributes of various types, such as a `User` having a profile attribute that can be either a `UserProfile` or `AdminProfile` object.
 You don't need to declare anything different for this case, just store the appropriate type of object into the `User`'s `profile` attribute and the mapper will take care of the details.